Explore Green’s article on WaterBrick International

 “We’ve shipped about 17,000 so far and we keeping looking for partners who can help with funding and making sure the containers actually get to them people who need them,” Adams says.
 Sometimes it’s discouraging.
 In this place, you can destroy everything but corruption, greed and the linings of pockets.

 None of this stops Adams.
 The demand for WaterBricks has surpassed supply worldwide.
-He’s haiti-5trying to find more manufacturing capacity—this time in Asia.
+He’s trying to find more manufacturing capacity—this time in Asia.
 Why?
 Fukushima, Japan.
 March 2011, an earthquake and tsunami triggers a nuclear reactor meltdown.
 Towns wiped out and water laced with radiation.
 Even now, the sheer fear of another such event has people throughout Asia wanting WaterBricks to store just in case.

 In a footnote, researchers and students at New York University are using WaterBricks for radiation tests of gamma and neutron test walls for water at nuclear power plants.